Gangs in the United Kingdom: Manchester

 The first recorded gangs in Manchester were "Scuttlers", which were youth gangs that recruited boys and girls between 14 and 21 years of age.
 They became prominent amongst the slums during the second half of the 19th century, but had mostly disappeared by the beginning of the 20th century.
 In the mid-1980s, a growth in violence amongst Black British youths from the west side of the Alexandra Park Estate in South Manchester and their rivals, West Indians living to the north of the city, in Cheetham Hill began to gain media attention.
 The city has sometimes been dubbed in the media as "Gangchester" and "Gunchester".

+The gang wars in Manchester first gained national media attention in the Guardian newspaper on 7 June 1988.
+In the article, Clive Atkinson, deputy head of Greater Manchester Police CID said, "We are dealing with a black mafia which is a threat to the whole community".

 The gang culture spread into many deprived areas in South Manchester.
 A gang-related crime occurred on 9 September 2006, in Moss Side, where Jessie James, a 15-year-old schoolboy was shot dead in the early hours of the morning.
 His shooting is said to have been the result of a mistaken identity for a rival gang member.
 To this day his murderer(s) have not been found.